How to Make a 3D Globe from 2D Vector Data

 3. Add an AttributeCreator and a FeatureColorSetter

-Add an AttributeCreator and a FeatureColorSetter to the canvas and connect them sequentially to the simpleWorld reader feature type.
-Set the FeatureColorSetter Color Scheme to Random in the parameters.
-In the AttributeCreator create three new attributes as follows:
+Add an AttributeCreator and a FeatureColorSetter to the canvas, and connect them in sequence to the simpleWorld reader feature type.
+Set the FeatureColorSetter Color Scheme parameter to Random.
+In the AttributeCreator, create three new attributes as follows:

 New Attribute Attribute Value